-- (u) refer any specific issue to mediation; - (v) add defendants; - (w) inspect or cause an inspection to be made of any place or thing in issue; - (x) make an order for representation of a deceased person or defunct entity, or - (y) take any other step, give any other direction or make any other order for the purpose of managing the case and furthering the overriding objective of these Rules. - (2) When the Court makes an order or gives a direction, it may - - (a) make it subject to conditions, and - (b) specify the consequence of failure to comply with the order or condition. - (3) The conditions which the Court may impose include a condition- - (a) requiring a party to give security; - (b) requiring a party to give an undertaking; - (c) requiring the payment of money into Court or as the Court may direct; - (d) requiring a party to pay all or part of the costs of the proceedings, and - (e) that a party permit entry to property owned or occupied by that party to another party or someone acting on behalf of another party. - (4) Where a party pays money into Court following an order under sub-rules (2) and (3)(c), that money shall be security for any sum payable by that party to another party in the proceedings. - (5) In considering whether to make an order, the Court may take into account whether a party is prepared to give an undertaking. - (6) In special circumstances on the application of a party the Court may dispense with compliance with any of these Rules.
+- (u) refer any specific issue to mediation; - (v) add defendants; - (w) inspect or cause an inspection to be made of any place or thing in issue; - (x) make an order for representation of a deceased person or defunct entity; - (y) make an order for the hearing of witnesses to be heard by a sub-panel of up to three Judges pursuant to rule 29.2; - (z) issue directions as to checklists; or - (aa) take any other step, give any other direction or make any other order for the purpose of managing the case and furthering the overriding objective of these Rules39 - (2) When the Court makes an order or gives a direction, it may- - (a) make it subject to conditions; and - (b) specify the consequence of failure to comply with the order or condition. - (3) The conditions which the Court may impose include a condition- - (a) requiring a party to give security; - (b) requiring a party to give an undertaking; - (c) requiring the payment of money into Court or as the Court may direct; - (d) requiring a party to pay all or part of the costs of the proceedings; and - (e) that a party permit entry to property owned or occupied by that party to another party or someone acting on behalf of another party. - (4) Where a party pays money into Court following an order under sub-rules (2) and (3)(c), that money shall be security for any sum payable by that party to another party in the proceedings. - (5) In considering whether to make an order, the Court may take into account whether a party is prepared to give an undertaking. - (6) In special circumstances on the application of a party the Court may dispense with compliance with any of these Rules.